kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Integration and Wrap

-AI in business lives inside systems.
+AI in business lives inside systems
-Systems reflect incentives.
+Systems reflect incentives
 Integration determines impact

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.